Scalable architecture for measurement induced squeezed light interferometers: Introduction

-Numerous realizations of multimode squeezed light interferometers have been achieved, employing various technological avenues such as free-space optics \cite{MPQKD1,MPQKD2,DQS2,USTC20}, photonic integrated circuits \cite{photonic1,photonic2,photonic3}, and fiber optics \cite{Larsen21,Xanadu21,USTC20}.
+Numerous realizations of multimode squeezed light interferometers have been achieved, employing various technological avenues such as free-space optics \cite{JZ4,DQS2,USTC20,100Teleportation}, photonic integrated circuits \cite{Paesani2019,Larsen2025-IntegratedPhotonicSource}, fiber optics \cite{Larsen21,Xanadu21,USTC20}, or even spectral mode mixing \cite{Chen2014,Roslund2014,Cai2017}.
 In some cases, the interferometer circuit is fully programmable while in others, the programmability is highly limited or even reduced to a single configuration.
 Notably, the realizations using photonic integrated circuits are often fully programmable, enabling an arbitrary unitary Gaussian transformation.
-However, despite the promise shown by scalable on-chip interferometers with full programmability, the ambitious goal of scaling up to hundreds of modes is severely constrained by the optical losses that are significantly higher than in free-space or fiber optics.
-It is thus unlikely that fully programmable interferometers can be scaled to a large mode number.
+However, despite the promise shown by scalable on-chip interferometers with full programmability, the ambitious goal of scaling up to hundreds of modes is severely constrained by the optical losses that are significantly higher than in free-space or fibre optics.
+Furthermore, as the depth of the circuit increases the losses incurred also significantly increase.
+Thus, it is unlikely that fully programmable interferometers can be scaled to a large mode number.

 While full programmability is preferred, it is not a mandatory prerequisite for efficiently exploring the solution space relevant to specific problems across all quantum algorithmic applications.
 For example, hybrid quantum-classical algorithms do not necessarily require the quantum devices to possess full universality.
-E.g., in the case of the variational quantum eigensolver, employed for determining the ground state energy of molecular systems, the parameterized circuit undergoes continuous adjustments based on the feedback from measurement outcomes until it reaches convergence.
+E.g., in the case of the variational quantum eigensolver \cite{Peruzzo2014-VariationalEigenvalueSolver}, employed for determining the ground state energy of molecular systems, the parametrized circuit undergoes continuous adjustments based on the feedback from measurement outcomes until it reaches convergence.
 Provided that the circuit configuration resides within the viable solution space, there is no need for comprehensive programmability of the parameters, demonstrating a more flexible approach to quantum problem-solving.